ashekar/ashekar/README.md

+# Welcome

+My name is Aditya Shekar, and I'm primarily interested in Algorithms / Fun Side Projects.
-Hello, my name is Aditya Shekar.
-A little bit about me...
+A little about me...

-School: Carnegie Mellon '20 -- School of Computer Science
+1. Carnegie Mellon '20 -- School of Computer Science
-Interests: Algorithms/Theoretical Computer Science Contact Info: ashekar1@alumni.cmu.edu/2085703101
+2. From Idaho -- land of potatoes
+3. Interested in all things tech